2026 – 2027 Death Valley Landscape Photography Workshops

-Lori and I love to visit and explore Death Valley National Park, and we love showing other photographers what we’ve found.
+Lori and I love to visit and explore Death Valley National Park, and we love showing other photographers what we’ve found over the last couple of decades.
 Death Valley has it all: exotic desert landscape photography, Milky Way night photography, wildflower and wildlife photography, weather photography.
 We can often go from sand dunes and dried mud cracks up to Joshua trees and even snow in the same day.
 We have compositions that benefit from the compass direction and elevation of the sun (the lighting varies a LOT from December to March/April).
 We’ve honed our camera positions over the years for various subjects and locations at various times of day.

 Death Valley Winter Light w/Black and White